 Combining breastmilk with formula

 Combo feeding comes in many forms.
 It can mean alternating between breastfeeding and bottle feeding with formula, pumping and bottle feeding, creating a mixture of formula and breastmilk, and more.
-There’s many ways to combo feed!
+There are many ways to combo feed!

 When you’re combo feeding and you don’t have enough breastmilk to fill an entire bottle, you have some options: wait for the next pump session to add more milk, make a mixture of formula and breastmilk, or offer the bottle of breastmilk first and then offer the formula after if your baby is still hungry.